What are the best jobs for introverts? When you’re deciding which

 You’ll have learnt how to communicate with different kinds of people, and articulate your ideas in a way that can be clearly understood by everyone.

 Learning how to converse with many different kinds of people you come into contact with will stand you in great stead at a graduate job – where your communication skills will be put to the test when you speak to colleagues, clients and customers in your new role.

 When you meet different people at university, there will be many you naturally click with, and some you don’t.

 If you lived in university accommodation in your first year you won’t have had a choice about who you lived with – equally, if you were ever put in groups for a class project, the likelihood is that there was people you didn’t see eye-to-eye with.

 University will have taught you to resolve conflicts effectively and remain civil – something that will equip you to deal with difficult people in the workplace.

 Learning to resolve conflicts and express your points clearly and directly at university will help you to maintain professionalism in your new graduate job.

-Besides the skills gained from university degree, you’ll have gained a number of highly transferrable skills from your university experience.
-As you embark upon your graduate career path, these are all skills that will be valuable in your day-to-day work - now, and in the future.
+Besides the skills gained from university degree, you’ll have gained a number of highly transferrable skills from your university experience - and you can add these to your graduate CV.
+As you embark upon your graduate career path snd look for graduate jobs, these are all skills that will be valuable in your day-to-day work - now, and in the future.